kubearmor/KubeArmor/documentation/getting-started/deployment_guide.md

    KubeArmor currently supports self-managed Kubernetes and Google Kubernetes Engine \(GKE\).
 It will support Amazon Elastic Kubernetes Service \(EKS\) and Azure Kubernetes Service \(AKS\) later.

+   According to your environment, you can choose one of the following.

    * Deploy KubeArmor in self-managed Kubernetes \(with Docker\)

      ```text